suffolklibraries/lgc/content/collections/events/blank-page-gainsborough-17-04.md

     content:
       -
         type: text
-        text: 'Join professional sculptor Emma Denby for this creative workshop for 10-16 year olds at Gainsborough Community Library.
-Learn how to use clay to sculpt your creations and cast them into a final piece.
+        text: 'Join illustrator Joel Millerchip for this creative workshop for 10-16 year olds at Gainsborough Community Library.
+Create a fun flash sheet of your very own cartoon tattoo designs!
 This workshop is part of '
       -
         type: text
         marks: